 Biography

-Susan Stockdale is the author and illustrator of critically acclaimed picture books that celebrate nature.
-Her books, including Bring On the Birds, Stripes of All Types, and Fabulous Fishes have won a variety of awards including the ALSC Notable Picture Book, NCTE Notable Children's Book in the Language Arts, NSTA Outstanding Science Trade Book for Students K-12, and the Bank Street College of Education Best Children's Books of the Year.
-Her engaging rhymes and vibrant illustrations elicit praise.
-The Washington Post wrote, "If the paintings are the feast, Stockdale's words are the dessert."
+Susan Stockdale is the author and illustrator of critically acclaimed picture books that joyfully celebrate the natural world.
+Her titles, including Bring On the Birds, Stripes of All Types, and Fabulous Fishes, have garnered numerous honors such as the ALSC Notable Picture Book, NCTE Notable Children's Book in the Language Arts, NSTA Outstanding Science Trade Book, and Bank Street College's Best Children's Books of the Year.
+Praised for her lyrical text and vivid illustrations, The Washington Post declared, "If the paintings are the feast, Stockdale's words are the dessert."

-Susan received a B.A. in Studio Art from Occidental College, graduating cum laude.
-She also studied art with illustrator Luis de Horna in Salamanca, Spain and Ansei Uchima at Sarah Lawrence College.
+Susan received a B.A. in Studio Art from Occidental College, graduating cum laude, and furthered her studies with illustrator Luis de Horna in Salamanca, Spain, and printmaker Ansei Uchima at Sarah Lawrence College.
 She lives with her husband in Chevy Chase, Maryland.
-Her next book will be out in 2025.